The World’s Only Pub

 Sometimes the name of a pub describes exactly what it is.
 So it is with the Big Baobab Bar in Limpopo Province, South Africa.

-In addition to its arboreal bar, Sunland Baobab runs a treehouse restaurant.
-They also offer overnight accommodations in A-frame bungalows (or “jungalows” as they call them) for a mere R250 (US$35, €25).
-There’s a swimming pool on the grounds, as well as quad biking trails.
+Where to stay: At the Sunland Baobab Estate guests sleep in A-frame bungalows (or “jungalows” as they call them) that, while comfortable, are far from luxurious.
+Rates are R300 (about US$28) per adult for self-catering or double that with three meals included.
+There’s a swimming pool on the grounds, as well as a bush spa and quad biking trails.

 Eat Breakfast with a Giraffe